magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37748-graphql-query-returns-products-not-assigned-to-shared-catalog.md

 1. Create an additional custom shared catalog and assign it to "Product 2."
 1. Create a new company and assign it to the additional shared catalog created in step three.
 1. After cron execution/reindex, on the frontend, validate that you can see "Product 1 - Public" if you are not logged in.
-1. Log in as the company admin of the company created in step four, and validate that you only see "Product 2."
+1. Log in as the admin of the company created in step four, and validate that you only see "Product 2."
 1. Request an Authorization Token using the following GraphQL query:

     <pre>